JNetoGH/Pygame-Comets/README.md

 <br>

 ## ROTATION, MOVEMENT, DIRECTION AND SHIP INERTIA
-Não exite freio automático, a nave possuí inércia, uma força contrária é feita para desacelerar o player, esta força leva um certo tempo até deixar a nave e ponto morto.
+Não existe freio automático, a nave possuí inércia, uma força contrária é feita para desacelerar o player, esta força leva um certo tempo até deixar a nave e ponto morto.

 A nave não sai de 0 a valocidade máxima instantaneamente, uma força de é aplicada na direção em que a nave esta "facing", causando aceleração, esta força leva um certo tempo para acelerar a nave até a sua velocidade máxima.